oneops/oneops-training/includes/user-1-beginner-5-transition.md

 - Pull Design
   - When changes have been made to the design
 - Commit & Deploy
-  - Build and a deployment plan
+  - Build a deployment plan
+  - Review
-  - Final DEPLOY click to actually execute
+  - _Deploy_ to actually execute

 Note:
 - Demo design change and pull into environment
-- Demo commit and deploy
+- Demo commit and deploy, show diffs on deployment plan

 ## Transition Recap

-- Environments map the design output against operational requirements
+- Environments map the design to operational requirements
 - Multiple environments possible
-- Availability requirements
+- Varying availability requirements
-- Choose any cloud provider
+- Any cloud provider
-- Deploy to operation
+- _Commit and Deploy_ to operation

 ## Questions?